 During Year 8 students will build on the skills and knowledge gained previously and begin to make clear links between different aspects of science.
 Within their practical work they will continue to develop their ability to plan, carry out, analyse and evaluate their experiments.
 The modules studied in Year 8 are Studying Disease, Classification & Food Webs, Life & Death, Atoms, Elements & Compounds, Sound, Light, Electricity, Energy, Forces & Space.
 Students are assessed at the end of each topic and set appropriate targets to improve as a result.
 At the end of the year students will sit an exam covering all of the KS3 content to generate their KS3 Level of attainment.
 Skills and knowledge learnt in Year 7 and 8 is focussed on preparing them for GCSE Science.

-KS4 – Edexcel GCSE Combined Science & GCSE in the Separate Sciences (Biology, Chemistry & Physics)
+KS4 – Edexcel GCSE Combined Science & Separate GCSEs in Biology, Chemistry and Physics

 Students begin to follow the GCSE course from the start of Year 9, allowing plenty of time for the development of their practical skills and greater consolidation of knowledge.
 Each class is taught by 3 subject specialists and the student’s timetables are marked as Biology, Chemistry and Physics lessons rather than Science.

-Al other Students will follow Combined Science/.
+All other students will follow Combined Science/.
 This is a double award course – meaning that students will gain 2 GCSE grades at the end of Year 11.
 The exam is assessed at the end of Year 11 through 6 x 1 hour 10 minute papers (2 for each subject area).
 A high grade in Combined Science is no barrier to A-level Sciences.

-There is no controlled assessment within both these courses; instead students will be expected to have carried out a number of specific experiments over the duration of the course which they will be asked about within the written exam papers.
+There is no coursework element within both these courses; instead students will be expected to have carried out a number of specific experiments over the duration of the course which they will be asked about within the written exam papers.

-The current Year 10 and 11 Combined Science students are following the OCR Gateway Specification but this is being phased out and all students currently in Year 9 will follow the Edexcel Specification to Year 11.
+The current Year 11 Combined Science students are studying OCR gateway specification but this is being phased out and all other students are studying the Edexcel specification to Year 11.